JovicaConkic/generator-grunt-angular/README.md

 ## Prerequisites

-In order to use this generator-nswebangular, you'll need to install the latest version of [nodeJS](https://nodejs.org/en/download/).
+In order to use this generator-nswebangular, you'll need to install the latest version of [nodeJS](https://nodejs.org/en/download/) and for Windows users [Ruby](http://rubyinstaller.org/downloads/).
 Once when you install the latest version of nodeJS, or you already have it, you'll need to install globally following packages using node package manager (npm):
 * yo